nelind3/Papyrus/README.md

 String runtimeClassNameFromYarnName = mappingResolver.mapClassName("yarn", yarnClassName);
 String runtimeClassNameFromMojmapName = mappingResolver.mapClassname("mojmap", mojmapClassName);
 ```
+### Usage notes:
-Papyrus injects the added mappings at `preLaunch` so you should only use Papyrus at some point after that.
+- Papyrus injects the added mappings at `preLaunch` so you should only use Papyrus at some point after that.
   If the here and there talks about possible future fabric loader plugins go somewhere where it makes sense for
   Papyrus to become a loader plugin it will.
 Hopefully making extra mappings available at `preLaunch`

-You can also add Papyrus with the `modApi` configuration and then add Papyrus as a dependency in your `fabric.mod.json`.
-However, this is highly discouraged as it pollutes your classpath with Papyrus classes and makes what should be
-considered a technical detail more cumbersome for the end user than it needs to be.
+- Mojmap handles inherited class members differently from Intermediary and Yarn!
+Intermediary and Yarn only give mappings for members defined directly in a class in said classes mapping
+definition whereas Mojmap gives names for all members a class has, inherited or not.
+In practice this means that if you
+ask the mapping resolver for a Mojmap method name in a class where the class has inherited the method while the runtime
+mappings are either Intermediary or Yarn you'll get `null` because the resolver *can* find that name (in Mojmap) but
+there is no defined name for that method in the runtime mapping. ***What does this mean for you?*** If you're using
+Mojmap names as the input to the mapping resolver *you should use the class name of the class a method or field is
+declared on not the class you want to modify*.
+Alternatively you can have a null check and programmatically find the
+class's super class and ask the mapping resolver for the member name with that class as the owning class.

 ## Provided mappings